m1dnight/ferri/README.md

 ## Using Ferri

 To run Ferri you can run the `ferri` client locally and point it to a web-application running on `localhost`.
-Assuming I have a webapp running at `localhost:4444` this will give you a public-facing URL.
+Assuming you have a webapp running at `localhost:4444` this will give you a public-facing URL.

 You can install the client using the following command.
 Check the source of the script [here](https://raw.githubusercontent.com/m1dnight/ferri/refs/heads/main/scripts/install.sh).